 |Using WebVTT Captions||Learn how to configure WebVTT captions for HLS videos when using the Native SDK for iOS.|

-This feature allows you to create apps for iOS mobile devices to download content to be played back offline.
-Your content remains secure with DRM.
+This feature allows you to create apps for iOS mobile devices to download either DRM-protected or non-encrypted content to be played back when the user is offline.

-For details, see the Offline Playback with DRM for the Player SDK for iOS document.
+For details, see the Offline Playback with the Player SDK for iOS document.